softworkz/embyuserwiki/Live-TV.md

 In addition, the reset button next to each tuner will allow you to reset the tuner as needed for troubleshooting.

+## Settings

+If multiple service provider plugins are installed, only one can be utilized at a time.
+The **Settings** tab allows you to choose the active service.

 ![](images/server/livetv4.png)